 Is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.

-It may include a failure to:
+Neglect may occur during pregnancy as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to:

-- Provide adequate food, clothing and shelter - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate care-givers); or - Ensure access to appropriate medical care or treatment - It may also include neglect of, or unresponsiveness to a child's basic emotional needs.
+- Provide adequate food, clothing and shelter. - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate care-givers); or - Ensure access to appropriate medical care or treatment. - It may also include neglect of, or unresponsiveness to a child's basic emotional needs.